Software Jargon Simplified: TMS, CRM, LMS, SaaS, ERP, CMS

 The tech world is rife with them.

 When entering the software marketplace, it can seem like a minefield.
 The best way to equip yourself is by learning the lingo.
-We've identified 6 acronyms in particular that you'll come across frequently within the world of L&D. If you're on the lookout for a new solution, or evaluating whether your current solution is right for your organisation, then read on!
+We've identified and defined 6 acronyms in particular that you'll come across frequently within the world of L&D. If you're on the lookout for a new solution, or evaluating whether your current solution is right for your organisation, then read on!

 So, what do they all mean?